 When added to human trafficking, the total is $2.2 trillion.

-The Internal Revenue Service estimates that 18.3 percent of taxes owed are not paid.
-As a result, tax evasion cost the federal government $458 billion per year from 2008 through 2010.
-The Internal Revenue Service recovers $52 billion, reducing the tax gap of $406 billion annually.
-The service also estimates the voluntary compliance rate, which is a measurement of the total taxes paid relative to total taxes owed.
+The Internal Revenue Service estimates that 16.3% of taxes owed are not paid.
+As a result, tax evasion cost the federal government $441 billion per year from 2011-2013.
+The IRS recovers $60 billion, reducing the tax gap to $381 billion annually.
+Not all of these are black market participants, but the IRS estimate does give a ballpark idea of how much is lost to these illegal activities.

 It allows people to afford medicine, health services, and other essential products they could never obtain otherwise.
 For example, a doctor in a country illegally can provide low-cost health care on a cash basis because he doesn't pay taxes.

-Since the black market activities aren't taxed, the government loses revenue.
+The tax-free nature of the black market means the government loses revenue.
 These funds could have been used to provide services to the country's citizens.
+The underground market economic activity is not counted in government statistics.
+As a result, the country underestimates its gross domestic product.

 Workers don't receive benefits or legal protection.
 As a result, many are exploited.